momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

 | role           | ReadOnly or ReadWrite | The type of access granted by the permission.                                         |
 | cache          | CacheSelector         | A permission can be restricted to a select cache by name or AllCaches built-in value. |

-For the role, ReadOnly allows access to all read data plane APIs on caches (e.g. `get`) defined in the CacheSelector.
-ReadWrite allows all data plane APIs on caches defined in the CacheSelector.
+For the role, ReadOnly allows access to all read data plane APIs on caches (e.g. `get`, `DictionaryGetField`, etc.) defined in the CacheSelector.
+ReadWrite allows access for all read and write data plane APIs on the caches defined in the CacheSelector.

 For the CacheSelector, the value can be the built-in `AllCaches` or a string value of the name of the cache this permission is for.